Estimated reading time: 4 Minutes

 The Health Protection Regulations

-The First Minster for Wales, Mark Drakeford, made the Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020 (“the regulations”) on 26 March 2020.
+The First Minster for Wales, Mark Drakeford, made the Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020 on 26 March 2020.
+These were revoked and replaced by the Health Protection (Coronavirus Restrictions) (No. 2) (Wales) Regulations 2020 (“the regulations”) in July 2020.

-The regulations will expire six months after they came into force (26 September 2020).
+The regulations will expire at the end of the day on 8 January 2021.
 However, the Welsh Ministers must review the restrictions every 21 days to decide whether they are still needed and proportionate to what the Ministers want to achieve.
-The restrictions can end before September 2020 if the Welsh Ministers revoke the provisions imposing the restrictions.
+The restrictions can end before January 2021 if the Welsh Ministers revoke the provisions imposing the restrictions.

-The next review will be carried out by 9 July 2020.
+The next review will be carried out by 30 July 2020.
+The First Minister indicated that this review will look at the reopening of indoor hospitality.

 Social distancing includes a number of measures that reduce social contact with people to help reduce the transmission of coronavirus.
 For example: